Drug Crimes Defense Attorney in State College, PA

 Legal Consequences of Making and Taking Drugs

-The experienced lawyers at Masorti Law Group have successfully represented individuals facing drug crimes in Pennsylvania for over twenty years.
+The experienced lawyers at Masorti Law, P.C. have successfully represented individuals facing drug crimes in Pennsylvania for over twenty years.
 Our goal is to get the most favorable outcome for each of our clients, and we aggressively defend our clients to reach that goal.
 In most cases, drug charges stem from the execution of a search warrant of your car or residence.
 Depending on the facts of your case, we might file a Motion to Suppress the evidence on the grounds that the search violated your constitutional rights.
 Attorney Masorti is very experienced with suppression hearings and has had many cases dismissed after successfully arguing the suppression motion.

 In many drug cases, the Commonwealth uses a Confidential Informant to build a case against someone for drug crimes.
 In such cases, our strategy at trial is generally to attack the credibility of the confidential informant and demonstrate to the jury that their testimony should not be trusted.
 Skillful cross-examination is the key to this strategy.
 As one of the best defense attorneys, we are able to use cross-examination to demonstrate that a witness has been untruthful, biased, or otherwise lacks credibility.
 Most cases are won or lost on cross-examination, so it is crucial to have a veteran attorney to protect your interests.